Adolf Grimme: Life before 1945

-After the war
+Post-war life

 Although not given to revenge, on 15 September 1945 Grimme filed a complaint with the state's attorney against Manfred Roeder for his involvement condemning to death or imprisonment 49 members of the Red Orchestra, including Dietrich Bonhoeffer, Hans von Dohnanyi, Arvid Harnack and Günther Weisenborn.

 Dated 12 May 1951, the final report by Hans-Jürgen Finck, Lüneburg state's attorney, about the investigation into the complaint filed by Grimme and other surviving Red Orchestra members came to the conclusion that the Reich court martial trials had been conducted "in accordance with the law" (ordnungsgemäß) and the defendants correctly sentenced to death.
 "The basis of the 'Red Orchestra'... was treason.
 Treason... has ever and in all ages been regarded as the most ignominious crime. ...
 Also the 20 July Plot was in profound measure fueled by treason and espionage."
 The report further stated that the military opposition had "assumed... an enormous amount of guilt".
 Other German men disagreed with Hitler and the war, but nonetheless "did their duty as soldiers and in administration and the economy... [and] certainly would have rejected with outrage... being placed in the same league with men like Beck, Canaris, Oster [and] von Dohnanyi."

 The case, also pursued by Weisenborn and Greta Kuckhoff, was delayed by the state's attorney in Lüneburg until the end of the 1960s, when it was dropped.

 Grimme was a member of the postwar "appointed Landtag" organized by the British military government in their occupation zone.
 It existed for just a few months, from 23 August 1946 to 8 December 1946.
 After the British created the German state of Lower Saxony, he became a member of the appointed Landtag of Lower Saxony, which existed from 8 December 1946 to 28 March 1947.
 When the elections were held, he became a member of the first elected Landtag, later becoming the first Minister of Culture of Lower Saxony.
 On 15 November 1948 Grimme was named the first General Manager of Nordwestdeutscher Rundfunk.
 In 1956, he retired to Degerndorf am Inn in the municipality of Brannenburg.

 A well-known quote from Adolf Grimme is "A socialist can be a Christian.
 A Christian must be a socialist."